UPDATE: Marvel has released two action-packed trailers for Captain Marvel.

-But never fear, Marvel fans, as Avengers 4 is set for a May 2019 release, so that big cliffhanger won’t last forever.
+But never fear, Marvel fans, as Avengers: Endgame is set for a release on April 26, 2019, so that big cliffhanger won’t last forever.
 While many questions about the MCU’s future remain, we know one thing for certain: The tides are about to turn in the Avengers’s favor.
 Thanos won’t be able to enjoy retirement for long.

 If you stayed for the post-credits scene in Avengers: Infinity War, you will have seen an exciting—albeit brief—tease of what’s to come.
 As Maria Hill (Cobie Smulders) and Nick Fury (Samuel L. Jackson) were disappearing from existence, Fury was able to send an emergency distress call to Captain Marvel, who will make her long-awaited debut next year.

 Why is Fury just now calling on her?
 And why is she so important?

 Brie Larson was announced as Captain Marvel all the way back 2016, though a movie has been in development since at least 2014.
 Needless to say, her arrival has been a long time coming, and with DC’s incredible success with Wonder Woman, her arrival is significant for more reasons than one.
 So, who is she?